dusktreader/typer-repyt/CONTRIBUTING.md

 and classes.

 > [!Note]
-> The maintainers of typer-attach don't like starting the docstring on the same line as the triple-quotes.
+> The maintainers of typer-repyt don't like starting the docstring on the same line as the triple-quotes.
 > Instead, the > docstring should stat on a new line:
 >
 > ```python